Thirsty South Asia's river rifts threaten "water wars"

 "Populations will continue to grow.
 There will be more pressure on supply.
 Factor in climate change and faster glacial melt ...
 That means much more will be at stake.
 So you could have a perfect storm which conceivably could be some sort of trigger."

-It's not just South Asia -- water disputes are a global phenomenon, sparked by growing populations, rapid urbanisation, increased irrigation and a rising demand for alternative power such as hydroelectricity.
+It's not just South Asia -- water disputes are a global phenomenon, sparked by growing populations, rapid urbanization, increased irrigation and a rising demand for alternative power such as hydroelectricity.

 Turkey, Syria, Iran and Iraq quarrel over the waters of the Tigris and Euphrates.
 The Jordan river divides Israel, Jordan, Lebanon and the West Bank.
 Ten African countries begrudgingly share the Nile.